 9.2.2 Statistical Cookies

-In order to adapt the websites to the User’s needs, GROUPE SOS PULSE measures the number of visits, the number of pages consulted as well as the User’s activities and their return frequency.
+In order to adapt the websites to the User’s needs, SOS GROUP measures the number of visits, the number of pages consulted as well as the User’s activities and their return frequency.
 These Cookies allow to establish statistics to analyze the number of visits, which allows to improve the content of the websites according to the success of a given page.

 The results of these analyses are processed anonymously and exclusively for statistical purposes.